TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Description:**

-Pops the top value of a catch stack.
+Pop the top value of a catch stack.

 **Parameters:**